Brandon-Kee/NeuroScan/README.md

 1. Access NeuroScan [here](https://neuro-scan.streamlit.app/)
 2. Upload an MRI scan image (sample images are available in the `test_images` folder)
-3. The model will automatically analyze the scan and display the predicted tumor classification.
+3. The model will automatically analyze the scan and display the predicted tumor classification

 ### Demo